-- (1) The purpose of the temporary use medical hardship permit is to allow the convenient provisions of supervision and/or assistance with daily care to a person or persons with a demonstrated health hardship by allowing the use of a recreational vehicle for living purposes on a lot or parcel developed with a detached single-family dwelling. - (2) The director may approve or approve with conditions a temporary use medical hardship permit, provided the following criteria are satisfied: - (a) The person(s) needing daily care (dependent person) is/are the principle resident(s) of the detached single-family dwelling or recreational vehicle.
+(1) The purpose of the temporary use medical hardship permit is to allow the convenient provisions of supervision and/or assistance with daily care to a person or persons with a demonstrated health hardship by allowing the use of a recreational vehicle for living purposes on a lot or parcel developed with a detached single-family dwelling.

+(2) The director may approve or approve with conditions a temporary use medical hardship permit, provided the following criteria are satisfied:

+(a) The person(s) needing daily care (dependent person) is/are the principle resident(s) of the detached single-family dwelling or recreational vehicle.
 For the purpose of this section daily care includes but is not limited to bathing, grooming, eating, medication management, walking and transportation.
-Daily care does not include financial management or the improvement or maintenance of the subject property. - (i) Proof of the need for daily care shall be demonstrated by a written statement dated within 60 days of the submittal of temporary use permit or renewal thereof, by a medical doctor certifying the dependent person(s) has a health hardship that necessitates someone to provide care in order for them to remain independent (i.e., non-institutional residence). - (ii) For the purpose of this section health hardship means a specific person's need for daily supervision due to cognitive impairment and/or a specific person's need for assistance with daily care as a result of age, physical impairment and/or poor health. - (b) The detached single-family dwelling or recreational vehicle not occupied by the person(s) needing daily care is occupied by the caregiver(s), who shall be specifically identified and named on the permit application. - (c) The temporary use of a recreational vehicle for living purposes shall not be a source of rental income.
+Daily care does not include financial management or the improvement or maintenance of the subject property.

+(i) Proof of the need for daily care shall be demonstrated by a written statement dated within 60 days of the submittal of temporary use permit or renewal thereof, by a medical doctor certifying the dependent person(s) has a health hardship that necessitates someone to provide care in order for them to remain independent (i.e., non-institutional residence).

+(ii) For the purpose of this section health hardship means a specific person's need for daily supervision due to cognitive impairment and/or a specific person's need for assistance with daily care as a result of age, physical impairment and/or poor health.

+(b) The detached single-family dwelling or recreational vehicle not occupied by the person(s) needing daily care is occupied by the caregiver(s), who shall be specifically identified and named on the permit application.

+(c) The temporary use of a recreational vehicle for living purposes shall not be a source of rental income.

+(d) There exists adequate and safe ingress and egress when combined with the other uses

+Commented [JG34]: The Council expressed interest in requiring family relation of caregivers.
+However legal counsel advised that such would not comply with the Fair Housing Act (FHA) or Americans with Disabilities Act (ADA).
+Thus, the Planning Commission felt this approach was more appropriate and easier to enforce.

-- (d) There exists adequate and safe ingress and egress when combined with the other uses of the property, as required by Chapter 17.84 SHMC, Access, Egress, and Circulation; and Chapter 17.76 SHMC, Visual Clearance Areas. - (e) The off-street parking available is not reduced below the minimum required by Chapter 17.80 SHMC as a result of the recreational vehicle used for temporary living purposes. - (f) During the duration of the approved temporary use permit, the recreational vehicle may connect to public water and sanitary sewer, if available, provided all permits are obtained to do so and requirements for connecting are met.
-If the recreational vehicle will be connected to public sewer, connection to public water shall be required, if available. - (g) The recreational vehicle shall be located on the same property as the detached single-family dwelling and shall not be allowed in a street or public right-of-way. - (h) Only one recreation vehicle shall be allowed on a property for this purpose. - (3) The director may revoke a temporary use medical hardship permit if it is found to not comply with the criteria per this section, constitutes a health hazard, or is otherwise contrary to public health, safety and welfare.
+Commented [JG35]: Per the Council.
+We could just say source of income to be more broad. of the property, as required by Chapter 17.84 SHMC, Access, Egress, and Circulation; and Chapter 17.76 SHMC, Visual Clearance Areas.

+(e) The off-street parking available is not reduced below the minimum required by Chapter 17.80 SHMC as a result of the recreational vehicle used for temporary living purposes.

+(f) During the duration of the approved temporary use permit, the recreational vehicle may connect to public water and sanitary sewer, if available, provided all permits are obtained to do so and requirements for connecting are met.
+If the recreational vehicle will be connected to public sewer, connection to public water shall be required, if available.

+(g) The recreational vehicle shall be located on the same property as the detached singlefamily dwelling and shall not be allowed in a street or public right-of-way.

+(h) Only one recreation vehicle shall be allowed on a property for this purpose.

+(3) The director may revoke a temporary use medical hardship permit if it is found to not comply with the criteria per this section, constitutes a health hazard, or is otherwise contrary to public health, safety and welfare.